 Constructed in 1932, the 12-story U.S. Custom House in Chicago is currently used as office space, primarily for the Department of Homeland Security (DHS).
 Located in the Near West Side community of Chicago, southwest of the central business district, the Custom House is eligible for listing on the National Register of Historic Places.

 Property Manager: Gina Carter

 Building Projects Three projects are either underway or will be this year.
 BuildingLink, which will provide data regarding our building systems and show us where we can save energy, is being installed.
-And both a Plaza Repair Project and a Penthouse Tuckpointing Project will begin summer 2013.
+And both a Plaza Repair Project and a Penthouse Tuckpointing Project began in summer 2013.

-Art in Architecture Winter Vista was created by Artist Karl Eugene Fortess.
-He is best known for his work as an educator.
+Art in Architecture Winter Vista, the artwork installed in the Custom House, was created by Artist Karl Eugene Fortess, best known for his work as an educator.

 The shortcut for this page is www.gsa.gov/customhousechicago.